What is Commercial Insurance?

 What does General Liability insurance cover?

-• Bodily Injury - If a customer injures themselves in your place of business, this policy can help cover their medical bills.
+Bodily Injury - If a customer injures themselves in your place of business, this policy can help cover their medical bills.

-• Property Damage - Employees sometimes damage customers' property while delivering products or services.
+Property Damage - Employees sometimes damage customers' property while delivering products or services.
 Your GL policy can help pay for the damages.

-• Advertising Injuries - Claims of copyright infringement are covered with a general liability policy.
+Advertising Injuries - Claims of copyright infringement are covered with a general liability policy.

-• Damage to Premises Rented to You - If your rented property is damaged by fire, lightning, or an explosion, your general liability policy can help pay for repairs.
+Damage to Premises Rented to You - If your rented property is damaged by fire, lightning, or an explosion, your general liability policy can help pay for repairs.

 Professional Liability/ Errors and Omissions (E&O) insurance is designed to safeguard professionals against the costs of allegations made by clients for inadequate work, negligent actions, or failure to provide the expected level of service.
-In today's litigious environment, professionals can easily become subject to allegations by dissatisfied clients who may feel they have been harmed by your actions or inactions.
+In today's litigious environment, professionals can easily become subject to allegations by dissatisfied clients who may feel they have been harmed by their actions or inactions.
 Here at Insure Connecticut, LLC, we offer customized Liability Insurance/ E&O insurance that can protect you and your company from the unique risks associated with your profession.

-What does Errors and omissions insurance (E&O)?
+What is Errors and Omissions Insurance (E&O)?

 Errors and omissions insurance is a type of insurance that helps protect business owners from claims of negligence, errors in services provided, omissions, misrepresentation, violation of good faith and fair dealing, and inaccurate advice.